Header background image

 To obtain a REAL ID, you should visit your state's driver's licensing agency website to find out exactly what documentation is required.
 At a minimum, you must provide documentation showing your full legal name, date of birth, social security number, two proofs of address of principal residence, and lawful status.
 States may impose additional requirements, so it is important to check with your state's driver's licensing agency website for additional guidance and assistance.

 If you do not present a REAL ID-compliant license or acceptable alternative beginning May 7, 2025, you will not be permitted through the security checkpoint.
-TSA accepts several other forms of identity documents, including a passport, passport card, or other acceptable forms of identification listed on their website.
+The TSA accepts several other forms of identity documents, including a passport, passport card, or other acceptable forms of identification listed on their website.

 Using a REAL ID In Other Facilities